AviadKorakin/Vault/Security.md

 ### 🔐 Encryption & Key Management Overview

 This project uses AES encryption in GCM mode (AES/GCM/NoPadding) to ensure both confidentiality and data integrity.
-Below is a detailed explanation of how the secret key and the overall encryption/decryption setup work, with visual cues provided by icons.
+Below is a detailed explanation of how the secret key and the overall encryption/decryption setup work.

+## 📖 Overview of Cipher, GCM, and NoPadding

+- **Cipher:**
+  A cipher is a cryptographic algorithm that transforms plaintext into ciphertext (encryption) and back again (decryption) using a secret key.
+In Java and Android, the `Cipher` class provided by the Java Cryptography Architecture (JCA) is used to perform these operations securely.

+- **GCM (Galois/Counter Mode):**
+  GCM is an advanced mode of operation for block ciphers.
+It not only encrypts the data but also produces an authentication tag that verifies data integrity.
+This means that with GCM, you get both confidentiality and integrity in one step, ensuring that any tampering with the ciphertext will be detected during decryption.

+- **NoPadding:**
+  When using AES/GCM, the mode operates in a way that does not require padding of the plaintext, hence "NoPadding".
+Unlike some other encryption modes that add extra bytes (padding) to make the data fit a specific block size, GCM can securely handle plaintext of any length without additional padding.

+---

 #### 🔑 Secret Key Generation and Storage